 Armed Forces Covenant

-The CCG has signed up to the Armed Forces Covenant in partnership with local councils, police, members of the voluntary sector and the civilian community of Northamptonshire.
+The CCGs have signed up to the Armed Forces Covenant in partnership with local councils, police, members of the voluntary sector and the civilian community of Northamptonshire.

 The Covenant is a voluntary statement of mutual support between a civilian community and its local armed forces community.
 Its purpose is to recognise and remember the sacrifices made by the members of the armed forces living in the local community, particularly those who have given the most.
 This applies to current and ex-members of the Armed Forces, families and widow(er)s living in Northamptonshire.

 Armed Forces Healthcare

 How the NHS can help if you're in military service, a reservist or a veteran, please see link below;

 The Armed Forces Covenant website Northamptonshire is online.

 A new digital hub for the armed forces community in Northamptonshire including support services, housing, education and employment opportunities:

 Are you a part of our Military Community, regular serving, reservist, cadets, military veteran or family member, would like more information about the support available to you?
 Please contact:

 For any media enquiries, please contact: